The Handmaiden: Part 1

-When Kouzuki leaves on business for a week, Hideko and Fujiwara elope.
-After cashing out Hideko's inheritance, it is revealed that Hideko's naïveté was part of the con.
-She and Fujiwara double-crossed Sook-hee and convinced the asylum that she is the "Countess" to have her committed in Hideko's stead.
+When Kouzuki leaves on business for a week, Hideko and Fujiwara elope, with Sook-hee in tow.
+After they cash out Hideko's inheritance, it is revealed that Hideko's naïveté was part of the con.
+She and Fujiwara double-crossed Sook-hee and convinced the asylum that she was the "Countess" to have her committed in Hideko's stead.

 Part 2

-A series of flashbacks show that Hideko's “reading practice” was in fact Kouzuki teaching her to erotically read sadistic pornography since she was five years old.
-The flashbacks show a regimen of psychological and physical abuse that gradually degrades the sanity of Hideko's aunt, who is eventually found hanged from a tree in the yard, and so Hideko takes over as the reader for the auctions.
-When Hideko questions the description of a hanging in a book she has to read, Kouzuki tells her that he murdered her aunt using torture devices in the basement after she attempted to run away.
+A series of flashbacks show that Hideko's "reading practice" was Kouzuki teaching her to read sadistic pornography since she was five years old.
+The flashbacks show a regimen of psychological and physical abuse that gradually degrades the sanity of Hideko's aunt, who is eventually found hanging from a tree in the yard, and so Hideko takes over as the reader for the auctions.
+When Hideko questions the description of hanging in a book she has to read, Kouzuki tells her that he murdered her aunt using torture devices in the basement after she attempted to run away.

 In the more recent past, the Count realizes seducing Hideko would be impossible and instead includes her in the plan to elope and then split her inheritance.
-When Hideko expresses her fear of her uncle, the Count bribes her a vial of opium with which to commit suicide so that she can never be taken to the basement alive, calling it a "wedding present".
+When Hideko expresses her fear of her uncle, the Count bribes her with a vial of opium with which to commit suicide so that she can never be taken to the basement alive, calling it a "wedding present".
 Hideko demands the Count find her a girl to hire as a maid, to commit to an asylum in Hideko's place.

 While being instructed by the Count, who takes advantage of Sook-hee's illiteracy, Hideko unexpectedly falls in love with her.
 Hideko tries to confess her love, but when Sook-hee insists the marriage go forward, Hideko throws her out of the bedroom and then tries to hang herself.
 Sook-hee saves her, and both admit to their plots.
-Hideko helps Sook-hee write a letter to her family to say she has teamed up with Hideko, asking for their help on carrying out a plot to get Hideko and Sook-hee away from the men who have been manipulating them.
-Hideko shows Sook-hee the books she was forced to read and Sook-hee begins destroying the library.
+Hideko helps Sook-hee write a letter to her family to say she has teamed up with Hideko, asking for their help in carrying out a plot to get Hideko and Sook-hee away from the men who have been manipulating them.
+Hideko shows Sook-hee the books she was forced to read, and Sook-hee begins destroying the library.
 Hideko calls Sook-hee "her savior" and joins in destroying her uncle's collection.